The Most Highly Decorated Air Crew in U.S. History

 That goes just as much for their equally unknown part of World War II.
 Part Gilligan's Island, part Road Warrior, it was a war of nomadic Civil War-style tent camps, where dust and disease were as much an enemy as the Japanese, and a handful of old bombers patched with flattened tin cans flew 12 to 18-hour missions through some of the most violent storms on Earth to bomb the most fortified harbor in the Pacific.
 And still, even with the Empire at its doorstep, and all of the Pacific above it now under the Imperial flag—they saved Australia from Japan.
 That story alone deserves to be as well known as that of Masters of the Air.

-Starting this year,
+Starting last year,

-Which is why I need your help.
+Which is why we need your help.

 Organizer